Osmosis-Wrench/OStrap/README.md

  - Strap-on Randomization.
  - Can apply strap-ons to both NPC's and and the Player.
  - Supports modular, JSON based compatibility patches to allow for easily adding more options.
+### Requirements
+ - Skyrim: Special Edition (1.5.39+)
+ - Ostim SE (and all its requirements.)
 ### Downloading
  Most recent version will be in the Releases section of the GitHub page.
  Eventually it will be posted to LoversLab and ?Nexus?

- ### Requirements
- - Skyrim: Special Edition (1.5.39+)
- - Ostim SE (and all its requirements.)
+## Intended Features / Future Plans
+- Full SOS support.
+- OCum Support.
+- MCM Saving.
+- Rewrite current JContainers logic to use JDB rather than raw file loads.
+- Work out how to implement F/M scenes.

 ## Contributing
 Feel free to fork and make a PR if you feel you have something to add or improve.

 ## Issues and Suggestions
 If you notice any bugs, or have any feature suggestions, create an Issue and outline the problem and I'll take a look.